Updated March 2021

 What is the Redress Scheme?

 The Redress Scheme is a legal safety net for qualified cohabitants who may otherwise be very vulnerable financially at the end of a relationship.
-Under this Scheme, a qualified cohabitant can apply to court for a court order for compensatory maintenance, pension adjustment, property adjustment or provision from the estate of a deceased cohabitant.
+Under this Scheme, a qualified cohabitant can apply to the court for a court order for compensatory maintenance, pension adjustment, property adjustment or provision from the estate of a deceased cohabitant.
 See below.
 The Redress Scheme applies only to those qualified cohabitants whose relationship ends after 1st January 2011, but the time spent cohabiting immediately before that is taken into account.

 Who is a qualified cohabitant?